fredgrott/GWSAndroidGradle/README.md

   Other than Android Lint, code qa will be executed on CI server.
 This way can work anywhere with even junk laptops and still have code QA results generated.

+UIAutomator and Cucumber:

+  Due to UIAutomator not accessible until api 21 we use a replacement called Cucumber.

 Usage
 -----